FREE SHIPPING on all professional books

 Angela loves working side-by-side with teachers at different points of their journeys--from teacher candidates who are making their first student teaching plans, to new teachers who are navigating the complex world of first-year teaching, to seasoned veterans who are still finding ways to learn and innovate.
 She is constantly inspired by teachers who, on a daily basis, put children's thinking at the center of their work and challenge the broader discourse of who does and doesn't get to be "good at math."
 She is also energized on a daily basis by the variety of students she gets to learn from, be they young preschoolers figuring out how to count the pencils before they roll off the table or middle school students asking thoughtful questions as they make real-life connections to the mathematics they are learning.

 Angela was born and raised in Southern California and considers herself a lifelong member of the UCLA community (even though her husband Tyson hails from the crosstown rival USC).
-She loves living in Los Angeles and experiencing her town newly through the eyes of her young daughter, Annie.
+She loves living in Los Angeles and experiencing her town newly through the eyes of her daughter, Annie.
 And yes, of course she takes every opportunity she can to covertly capture the development of young Annie’s counting!